Ride: Sugar Lake - Sugar Lake FSR - North Shuswap FSR - Greenbush Lake. Rainbow Falls. Kate FSR.

 - 73.9 km: Greenbush Lake recreation site

-The FSR portion of the route is a mix of good gravel road and not so good; there is some loose gravel and some loose rocks where the road had been recently graded.
-There are no real steep hills or technical sections (continue reading).
-Depending on the current surface conditions, the route may be passable with a car or some street bikes, but watch for rocks if you have little ground clearance.
+There are no real steep hills or technical sections along the FSR.
+Depending on the current surface conditions, the route may be passable on some street bikes, but watch for rocks if you have little ground clearance.
 The road gradually narrows (generally).
-There is a solid road base (except in active construction sections) with loose gravel and small rocks along some stretches.
+There is a solid road base (except if there is active construction).
 There is also some sand.
 Some stretches are very smooth with no, or little gravel in the tire tracks.

-There are some other recreation sites and public lake access points along the way.
+There are some BC Recreation Sites (with camping) and public lake access points along the way.
 The lake and mountains are not visible the majority of the route west of Sugar Lake because of trees.
-There are some nice mountain views further past the lake beginning at about 50 km.
+There are some nice mountain views further past the lake beginning at about 50 km from Hwy 6.

 Side Trips: Rainbow Falls in Monashee Provincial Park; Kate FSR

 There are a couple of side trips that are worth taking.
 The first is Kate FSR which is on the left (east) side of Sugar Lake Road just before Sugar Lake.
 It's quite a nice and fairly easy ride.
 The main road only goes about 20 km or so.
-There's a BC Forest Service campground on the shore of Sugar Lake out there.
+There's a BC Recreation Site campground on the shore of Sugar Lake out there.
 The other side trip is into Monashee Provincial Park.
 The road to the lower parking lot is in good condition.
-Rainbow Falls is accessible from the lower parking lot; it's about a 250 m hike into the falls.
+Rainbow Falls is accessible from the lower parking lot, and it's a short walk to the falls.
 The road to the upper parking lot is a bit rougher and steeper but passable by car if you drive carefully and slowly.